 When will we delete your data?

-The following categories of personal data and special categories of data will be kept for the following periods.
+The following categories of personal data will be kept for the following periods.

-- Name, contact details 6 years beyond the termination of our contract with you.
+Name, contact details 6 years beyond the termination of our contract

 As a data subject, you have the following rights under the Data Protection Laws:

 - the right to object to processing of your personal data;

 - the right of access to personal data relating to you (known as data subject access request);

 - the right to correct any mistakes in your information;

 - the right to prevent your personal data being processed;

 - the right to have your personal data ported to another controller;